morissetcl/morissetcl.github.io/projects.md

 	<div class="small-12 columns">
 	<br>
 	<a href="https://www.monsecteur.com/" target="_blank"><h3>Mon Secteur</h3></a>
-    <p>Mon Secteur is a web application dedicated to sales representative specialized in food and B2B.
-Basically if your customers are restaurants you should take a look to this application.
-We have created a huge database which give you access to thousands restaurants menus of your prospecting area.
-You are working in Paris and you need to sell a ton of shrimps ?
-Quickly find out all restaurants around you which have shrimps in their menu.
+    <p>Mon Secteur is a web application dedicated to sales representatives specialized in food and B2B.
+Basically if your customers are restaurants you should take a look at this application.
+We have created a huge database which give you access to thousands of restaurant menus of your prospective area.
+Are you  working in Paris and need to sell a ton of shrimp ?
+Quickly discover all the restaurants around you which have shrimp on their menu.
 Save your time and sell faster.</p>

     <b>Under the hood</b>
     <ul>